Above: A pic of Jose dancing at Club One in Savannah, Georgia.

 I’ll watch him in the shower.
 He’ll be happy one moment, some joke has just passed between us, and then he’ll drop.
 He will turn his face down and his smile will disappear, and I know what he’s thinking.
 San Francisco.
 His heart is breaking too.

 We are cruel in love.
 I feel very cruel and I don’t know what to say in my defense.
 We are cruel in our dreams and ambitions.
-The people we leave behind get left in the wake of our dreams.
+The people we leave behind get hurt.